Looking for income tax debt assistance? We can help relieve your tax debt.

 Personal Tax Relief for Self-Employed Workers

 All income is taxable, and being an independent contractor can actually make the tax filing process more convoluted.
 If you’re self-employed, you have a host of tax responsibilities to consider.
 Self-employed individuals are responsible for withholding their own federal income taxes; these individuals should pay their income taxes throughout the year by making estimated tax payments.
 Estimated tax payments are based off of the prior year’s taxes owed and can be made monthly or quarterly.
-If the Taxpayer does not make enough estimated payments during the year, he will owe a balance when he files his income tax return and need to seek the assistance of income tax debt relief services to assist him in finding a resolution plan.
+If the Taxpayer does not make enough estimated payments during the year, he will accrue an estimated tax penalty and owe a balance when he files his income tax return.
+He’ll then need to seek the assistance of income tax debt relief services to assist him in finding a resolution plan.